ppcano/ember-mk/Readme.md

 # Features

-  - Modal, Swipe and Tab Views.
+  - Modal, Swipe, Scroll and Tab Views.
   - Animation Manager.

 # How to Run/Build